sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 #### *Usability matters in formal methods*

 Alive is a formal system, but it is also a deeply practical one.
-It recognized that there is impact to be had from building verification systems closer to where working programmers spend their day-today-hacking, in part by targeting a massive existing code base in a piecewise, workable way.
+It recognized that there is impact to be had from building verification systems closer to where working programmers spend their day-to-day-hacking, in part by targeting a massive existing code base in a piecewise, workable way.
 In addition, Alive's DSL and counter-examples were designed with an interface meant to be familiar to LLVM engineers, which undoubtedly paid off in the adoption of this work.
 Finally, the authors of Alive engaged closely with the LLVM community, from frequenting the RFC discussion channels to publishing high-level blog posts on their contributions.
+A less optimistic lesson, however, is that technology transfer is _still_ *really* hard.
+Despite the project's deep engagement with the community, LLVM has still not wholesale replace most of it's instruction combinations with generated code.
+There is always more work to be done reconciling ideals from research prototypes with the difficult constraints of industry-scale software engineering!

 #### *Undefined behavior is pernicious*
 One of the trickiest part of the job for both industry compiler engineers and research verification hackers is dealing with undefined behavior.